-To launch the search in 2014, our editor Gary Raymond nominated Emyr Humphreys’ 1958 classic A Toy Epic, the story of three young boys growing up in Flintshire between the wars.
+Gary Raymond nominated Emyr Humphreys‘ 1958 classic A Toy Epic as the first in our search for the Greatest Welsh Novel, the story of three young boys growing up in Flintshire between the wars.

 Perhaps a strange choice for some to open Wales Arts Review’s nominations for The Greatest Welsh Novel, Emyr Humphreys’ A Toy Epic, published in 1958 (although Humphreys started it in 1945), is best described by its somewhat emotionally detached title.
 It is, in publishing terms, a novella, but in terms of theme and scope it is as far-reaching as any potent national statement, as richly symbolic and thoughtful in its own way as any Dr Zhivago or Grapes of Wrath.
 It is a story of a country in transition, told through the humble comings of age of Michael, Iorwerth and Albie.
 It is a story about the end of a world that had lasted longer than folktales, the world of the harrow and shire horse, of chapel and Sunday best.
 It is the story of the moment when Wales became the Wales we know today, and stopped being the Wales of our nation’s compulsively nostalgic psyche.
 But most significantly, A Toy Epic is Wales’ most important war novel.